 In 1970, the Ministry of Education selected fine actors from major opera troupes in Taiwan to form a Youth Chinese Opera Group, representing the Republic of China to take part and perform in the Asia Arts Festival of the International Expo in Japan.
 It was still a time of prohibition and to be able to go overseas was a rare thing.
 With her outstanding acting as a rising star, Kuo Hsiao-chuang was selected to play the White Snake in "Chin Shan Monastery".
 This was her first trip abroad.
 She was filled with excitement and a sense of something new.
 But she complied strictly with team rules, earnestly rehearsing and practicing without going around sightseeing.
 Her one aim was to perform well in her mission.
 After her return with fame, she was rated as an "outstanding actress" and received an award.
 After many years, recalling this would still make Kuo Hsiao-chuang very happy.

 In both 1973 and 1974, the Ministry of Education co-operated with the Harold Shaw Agency of the USA to assemble a large scale Chinese opera group with as many as 75 members.
 The plan was for the group to tour the USA for 3 months annually.
 In both selection exercises, Kuo Hsiao-chuang was among the first to be selected.
-This project gathered all young stars who would be performing in over 50 cities including Honolulu, Los Angeles, San Francisco, Seattle, Chicago, Philadelphia, Boston, New York, Washington D C and Pittsburgh etc. This was an unprecedented grand scheme, so all group members took part in group training before the tour, practicing their own shows time and again, paying attention to preparations in body movements, singing styles, costume and make-up carefully.
+This project gathered all young stars who would be performing in over 50 cities including Honolulu, Los Angeles, San Francisco, Seattle, Chicago, Philadelphia, Boston, New York, Washington D.C. and Pittsburgh, etc. This was an unprecedented grand scheme, so all group members took part in group training before the tour, practicing their own shows time and again, paying attention to preparations in body movements, singing styles, costume and make-up carefully.

-What touched Kuo Hsiao-chuang・s heart most was: so many famous actors gathered together, going abroad only to perform "hotchpotch" condensed excerpts of within 20 minutes each.
+What touched Kuo Hsiao-chuang's heart most was: so many famous actors gathered together, going abroad only to perform "hodgepodge" condensed excerpts of within 20 minutes each.
 And most of it was mainly martial art display.
 The purpose was to get overseas audiences interested and to be easily understood.
 At first glance, what appeared on stage was bustling and fun.
 But where promotion of Chinese traditional culture and Chinese opera art was concerned, could this format achieve the effect?
 This aroused her doubts and reflection.

-Since then, Kuo Hsiao-chuang・s chances of being invited to perform overseas had increased.
+Since then, Kuo Hsiao-chuang's chances of being invited to perform overseas had increased.
 In 1976 and 1978, she was twice invited to perform at the Hong Kong Asian Arts Festival, with very good reviews.
-As early as 1978, she was invited to perform at New York・s Lincoln Center.
+As early as 1978, she was invited to perform at New York's Lincoln Center.
 She performed the complete opera "Picking Up The Jade Bracelet" at this world famous theater, with her meticulous acting and singing.
 The theater was fully packed with 1700 seats, a real sensation.
 In 1984, she was again invited to lead Ya Yin Ensemble to play the complete "White Snake and Hsu Hsien" at Lincoln Center.
-This was the first time since Ya Yin Ensemble・s founding in 1979 to march on the international stage.
+This was the first time since Ya Yin Ensemble's founding in 1979 to march on the international stage.
 The innovative performing style gave the audience a new experience, even more so than "Picking Up The Jade Bracelet".
-For both shows she had done away with "hotchpotch" excerpts but presented complete plots for the audience, allowing them to understand in depth and appreciate them.
+For both shows she had done away with "hodgepodge" excerpts but presented complete plots for the audience, allowing them to understand in depth and appreciate them.
 The reality showed her thinking and method were correct.
 The audience felt she was "out of the ordinary".

 She had also been invited to perform in Asian Film Festivals, and had gone as far as Italy to perform in the Olympic Theater in Rome, and the Rossini Theater in Pesaro.
 The National TV of Italy even recorded and broadcast these shows.